NVIDIA-Merlin/HugeCTR/README.md

 + **Model Oversubscription**: To enable a model with large embedding tables that exceeds the single GPU's memory limit, we added a new model prefetching feature, giving you the ability to load a subset of an embedding table into the GPU in a coarse grained, on-demand manner during the training stage.
 To use this feature, you need to split your dataset into multiple sub-datasets while extracting the unique key sets from them.
 This feature can only currently be used with a [`Norm`](docs/hugectr_user_guide.md#norm) dataset format and its corresponding file list.
 This feature will eventually support all embedding types and dataset formats.
 We revised our [`criteo2hugectr` tool](tools/criteo_script/criteo2hugectr.cpp) to support the key set extraction for the Criteo dataset.
 For additional information, see our [Python Jupyter Notebook](notebooks/python_interface.ipynb) to learn how to use this feature with the Criteo dataset.
 Please note that The Criteo dataset is a common use case, but model prefetching is not limited to only this dataset.

 + **Enhanced AUC Implementation**: To enhance the performance of our AUC computation on multi-node environments, we redesigned our AUC implementation to improve how the computational load gets distributed across nodes.
+    - **NOTE**: In using the AUC as your evaluation metric, you may encounter a warning message like below, which implies the specified GPU, e.g. 3, suffers from the load imbalance issue.
+It can happen when the generated predictions are very far from the uniform distribution.
+It is a normal behavior whilest its performance can be affected.
+    ```
+    [02d04h58m05s][HUGECTR][INFO]: GPU 3 has no samples in the AUC computation due to strongly uneven distribution of the scores.
+Performance may be impacted
+    ```

 + **Epoch-Based Training**: In addition to `max_iter`, a HugeCTR user can set `num_epochs` in the **Solver** clause of their JSON config file.
 This mode can only currently be used with `Norm` dataset formats and their corresponding file lists.
 All dataset formats will be supported in the future.